Product Life Cycle Stages (Vernon)

-This article explains the Product Life Cycle Stages, developed by Raymond Vernon in a practical way.
-After reading you will understand the basics of this powerful marketing strategy tool.
+Product Life Cycle stages: this article explains the Product Life Cycle Stages, developed by Raymond Vernon in a practical way.
+Next to what the Product Life Cycle is, this article also highlights the history and an examples from practice.
+After reading you will understand the basics of this marketing development theory.
+Enjoy reading!

 The Product Life Cycle Stages or International Product Life Cycle, which was developed by the economist Raymond Vernon in 1966, is still a widely used model in economics and marketing.

 Products enter the market and gradually disappear again.
 According to Raymond Vernon, each product has a certain life cycle that begins with its development and ends with its decline.

 What are the 4 phases of the product life cycle?

 According to Raymond Vernon there are 4 phases in a product’s life cycle: introduction, growth, maturity and decline.

 The length of a stage varies for different products, one stage may last some weeks while others even last decades.
 This shows that the Life Cycle is very similar to the diffusion of innovation model that was developed by Everett Rogers in 1976.

 The life span of a product and how fast it goes through the entire cycle depends on for instance market demand and how marketing instruments are used.

 When an organization has developed a product successfully, it will be introduced into the national (and international) outlet.
 In order to create demand, investments are made with respect to consumer awareness and promotion of the new product in order to get sales going.

 At this stage, profits are low and there are only few competitors.
 When more items of the product are sold, it will enter the next stage automatically.